Powerful Features for Food Intolerance Management

 - Symptom intensity tracking

-- Temporal correlation insights
+- Meal-to-symptom timing insights

 - Personalized trigger reports